 Air fryers are a "must purchase" at the moment but we've had ours for a few years.
-They're super easy to use and tend to make lower-fat recipes (since they use air rather than oil) which helps if you're on a low-residue diet.
+They're super easy to use and tend to make lower-fat recipes (since they use air rather than oil) which helps if you're on a low-residue diet for Crohn's or ulcerative colitis.
 They're also a great money-saving, being more energy efficient than gas and electric cookers.

 I use my air fryer most days to create potato wedges for snacking or for side dishes.
 This recipe works equally well with sweet potatoes (yams) as regular potatoes but sweet potatoes do contain a little more fiber.
 However, if you decide to switch it up, lots of people on the low-residue diet can tolerate peeled, cooked sweet potatoes and a serving of 1/2 cup of sweet potatoes is low-FODMAP friendly.

 Ingredients: low-FODMAP, low-residue air fryer potato wedges